marius-grigaliunas/bloomer/README.md

 - Generate a push token for every user as it's the notifications are set up

 - Make that the new users have their userId the same as the documentId containing the user data.
-For now, I will change it manually in appwrite.
+For now, I will change it manually in appwrite. (fix implemented, make sure it works properly)